-We are all engaged on a journey to achieve excellence in our industries, whether it is automotive, consumer goods, petrochemical or construction.
-Effective Project Management is a key enabler of this process.
-The aim must be to provide our project managers with simple processes that can be rigorously and consistently applied to produce predictable results.
+We are all engaged on a journey to achieve excellence in our industries, whether automotive, consumer goods, renewable energy or construction.
+Effective project management is a crucial enabler of this journey.
+The aim must be to provide our project managers with simple processes that they can rigorously and consistently apply to produce predictable results.

-Learn with this book, written in a question and answer style, containing 21 pieces of valuable advice for making your projects a success.
+Learn with this book, written in a question-and-answer style, containing 21 pieces of valuable advice for making your projects successful.

-Project management in the modern sense began in the 1950s although it has its roots further back in the latter years of the 19th century.
-The need for project management was driven by companies that realised the benefits of organising work around projects, and the critical need to communicate and coordinate work across departments and professions.
+In the modern sense, project management began in the 1950s, although it has its roots back in the latter years of the 19th century.
+The driver for the development of project management was companies realising the benefits of organising work around projects and the critical need to communicate and coordinate work across departments and professions.

-It is now sixty years since the birth of project management and much of the early work has been collected and put together into formal methodologies.
+It is more than seventy years since the birth of project management, and much of the early work has been collected and brought together into formal methodologies.
 Although many different methodologies exist, they all work with the same basic principles and good practice.
-You may expect we are expert when it comes to running projects, but sixty years on and project failures are still with us, and according to some observers rising in number.
+You may expect we are experts in running projects, but all these years on and project failures are still with us, increasing in number according to some observers.

-What follows is a practical guide to managing projects that will help steer you to a successful result.
+What follows is a practical guide to managing projects that will help steer you to a successful outcome.

 2 Nick Dean, Managing Director of Professional Values.